Switzerland: Global Health and Development Policy

 - The paradox of malnutrition

-Most students choose to work with an ISP advisor, an individual who has expertise in the student's field of interest.
-In the past, advisors have included academics, policy experts, program practitioners, medical professionals, and other experts.
+Several students choose to work with an ISP advisor, an individual who has expertise in the student's field of interest.
+In the past, advisors have included the program’s academic director or academic coordinator, policy experts, program practitioners, medical professionals, and other experts.
 In addition to providing needed expertise, the advisor works with his/her student on the design, implementation, and evaluation of the student’s research project.

 Duration: 15 weeks